 At each milking, milk passes through the inline analyzer as part of the standard parlor process.
 No diversion, no sample tube, no additional handling required.

-Calibrated component values are attributed to the individual cow and delivered through the platform — available to producers, nutritionists, and veterinarians at milking frequency, not monthly.
+Results are attributed to the individual cow and delivered through the platform — available to producers, nutritionists, and veterinarians at milking frequency, not monthly.

 The result is a measurement model that is fundamentally different from periodic bulk tank sampling: continuous, individual, and immediate.

-A monthly DHIA test delivers a herd average, days after the sample was collected.
+A monthly lab test delivers a herd average, days after the sample was collected.
 That model was defined by the constraints of laboratory logistics — not by what producers, nutritionists, and veterinarians actually need to make good decisions.

 The opportunity is not to do lab testing faster.
 It is to eliminate the latency entirely — measuring inline, at milking frequency, so the data is available when the decision needs to be made.